Google Chat: Everything You Need to Know in 2023

 Workspace is designed to bring Google’s entire ecosystem of productivity and workflow apps under a single banner.

 All apps are accessible from any Google-related software.
-This provides a unified experience for anyone looking to streamline processes and limit switching between tabs/applications.
+This provides a unified experience for anyone looking to streamline processes and limit switching between tabs and applications.

 With Workspace, @ tagging someone in Google Docs, Sheets, or Slides will provide you with multiple methods to contact that colleague.
 This includes standard chat, video meetings, and email.